Local Government Legal Center

 The LGLC is a coalition of national and local government organizations formed in 2023 by the National Association of Counties (NACo), National League of Cities (NLC), International Municipal Lawyers Association (IMLA), and Government Finance Officers Association (GFOA) to provide education to local governments regarding the Supreme Court and its impact on local governments and local officials and to advocate for local government positions at the Supreme Court in appropriate cases.

-Speaker: Julie A. Tappendorf & Amanda Karras
+Speakers: Julie A. Tappendorf & Amanda Karras

 Supreme Court Preview for Local Governments: 2023-2024 Term